TomStone76/Node.js-MySQL-Storefront/README.md

 4. Open bamazonCustomer.js.
 On lines 6 through 8, enter your MySQL port, username, and password.
 Save the file.
 Make sure your MySQL connection is active.
 5. Using the command line, navigate to the Node.js-MySQL-Storefront directory.
 Then, type the following command: node bamazonCustomer.js

-Technologies used: JavaScript, Node.js, Inquirer NPM package, SQL, MySQL
+Technologies used: JavaScript, Node.js, Inquirer NPM package, SQL and MySQL

 ![Screenshot](bamazon_images/bamazon1.png)